WalletWasabi/WalletWasabi/WalletWasabi.Documentation/ManualTesting.md

 # Testing

-The goal of this document is to establish a manual testing workflow and a checklist for Wasabi Wallet in order to make sure larger pull requests and releases don't accidentally ruin vital functionality.
+The goal of this document is to establish a manual testing workflow and checklist for Wasabi Wallet in order to make sure larger pull requests and releases don't accidentally ruin vital functionality.

 # Environment